dappforce/subsocial-docs/docs/develop/how-to-guides/spaces/FetchSpaces.md

 title: Fetch Spaces
 displayed_sidebar: developSidebar
 ---
-**This sections covers how to fetch space from Subsocial blockchain.**
+**This section covers how to fetch spaces from the Subsocial blockchain.**

 ## Find and load single space